Pregnancy Yoga Routine

 - After week 34, adho mukha svanasana (down dog) and other inversions can cause breech presentation.

-- Enjoy a bolster in long holds like Supta Baddha Konasana (see picture above).
+- Enjoy a bolster (paid link) in long holds like Supta Baddha Konasana (see picture above).

 - Rest on your side in savasana with a props between the knees, under the head, and under the upper arm.